shltem/microservices/README.md

 # microservices
 Microservices Conference Web App <br>
-This is a web application for managing a conference using microservices architecture.
+This is a web application for managing Conferences using microservices architecture.
 ![slide](Conference_README.png)